ashakiran07/rails-watch-list/README.md

      - Using <%= render %> to display the shared header - clean code concepts;
      - Movies page - CSS added;
      - Adding files for future mobile version;

+     - Review model, controller created;
+     - Add review to the list;

      - Adding footer with link to github.